rafaelribeiro1510/ASCIIValley/docs/README.md

 # LPOO_T6G4 - ASCII Valley

-ASCII Valley is a simplified text-based adaptation of the indie simulation role-playing video game Stardew Valley with some influences of
+**ASCII Valley** is a simplified text-based adaptation of the indie simulation role-playing video game Stardew Valley with some influences of
- Dwarf Fortress when it comes to the visual details;
+ Dwarf Fortress when it comes to the visual details.

-the player takes on the role of a character who takes charge of his deceased grandfather abandoned farm located in a site named Stardew Valley.
+The player takes on the role of a character who takes charge of his deceased grandfather abandoned farm located in a site named Stardew Valley.
 Planting and harvesting crops and fighting off mummies are some of the things that will make you play ASCII Valley for hours on end!

-This project was developed by Joao Sousa (up201806613@fe.up.pt) and Rafael Ribeiro (up201806330@fe.up.pt) for LPOO 2019⁄20.
+This project was developed by Joao Sousa (up201806613@fe.up.pt)

+and Rafael Ribeiro (up201806330@fe.up.pt)

+ for LPOO 2019⁄20

 ## Implemented Features

 ### Map Saving